Differentially Private Methods for Compositional Data: Ensuring differential privacy

 \subsection{Differentially private sufficient statistic}

-To create a DP version of $S_0(\boldsymbol{D})$, one cannot apply the Laplace mechanism directly because its is unbounded: the entries of a compositional datum can be arbitrarily close to zero, so the logarithm can diverge to $-\infty$.
+Creating a DP version of $S_0(\boldsymbol{D})$ cannot be achieved by directly applying the Laplace mechanism due to its unbounded support.
+The entries of any compositional datum can be arbitrarily close to zero, causing the logarithm to potentially diverge to $-\infty$.